-If it was given to you for a period of time, you should do well to pay back at the agreed date.
+If it was given to you for a period of time, you should do well to pay it back at the agreed date.

 Do not take this generosity for granted due to the familiarity involved.

 Most banks will give you the loan only if there is collateral, while some will give you the loan but with an interest rate.
 You have to weigh your options to know which one is preferable.

-However, if you are planning on starting a business that has a direct impact on the economy, you might need to look out for free government grants that will allow you take a loan without any collateral.
+However, if you are planning on starting a business that has a direct impact on the economy, you might need to look out for free government grants that will allow you to take a loan without any collateral.

 Whatever the case may be, taking loans can be a risky move for a first-time entrepreneur.
 You must be careful while negotiating so that your business doesn’t suffer in the long run.

 10. The Exact Business To Start

-Before you think of starting a business, there are so many things you must put into consideration first like; What to produce, Where to produce (Location), How to produce and who you are producing for (Customer base).
+Before you think of starting a business, there are important things to know and must be put into consideration first like; What to produce, Where to produce (Location), How to produce, and who you are producing for (Customer base).

 All these factors will eventually determine the success of your business in the long run.

 The right business in the right place is always a good place to kick things off.
 You cannot sell light clothes successfully in an extremely cold environment and expect the business to thrive.
-Selling meats in an area largely occupied by Lacto-Ovo-Vegetarians and will not attract many buyers.
+Selling meats in an area largely occupied by Lacto-Ovo-Vegetarians will not attract many buyers.

 11. Coping with many Competitors

 When you decide to start up a business, you realise there are more than a thousand people doing the same thing and you now have to prove yourself worthy amongst these big boys.

 The problem no longer is whether you can prove yourself but, who will give you the chance to do so.
 However, once you get past this stage in your business, you can be sure to never return there again.